How To Use the Coin Metrics API Efficiently

 The rules are sorted in the priority order.
 The first ones make the biggest impact.

-• Use the line-delimited JSON format (format=json_stream) if it's supported by an API endpoint (check API docs) instead of the default format=json.
-That format allows you to avoid paging so you can quickly request all data using only one HTTP request without facing page_size limitations (10k elements per page) and related difficulties.
+* Use the line-delimited JSON format (`format=json_stream`) if it's supported by an API endpoint (currently only catalog-v2 functions) instead of the default format=json.
+That format allows you to avoid paging so you can quickly request all data using only one HTTP request without facing page\_size limitations (10k elements per page) and related difficulties.

-• Instead of sending individual requests for different entities, combine them in a single request using commas.
-For example, assets=btc,eth&metrics=ReferenceRateUSD,ReferenceRateEUR.
+* Instead of sending individual requests for different entities, combine them in a single request using commas.
+For example, `assets=btc,eth&metrics=ReferenceRateUSD,ReferenceRateEUR`.
+However, avoid combining two lists, e.g. a list of assets and a list of metrics.

 The Python API Client can be optimized in many ways to speed up your queries.